 What is a Casual Employment Contract?

-A Casual Employment Contract is a contract which is used to document your employment arrangement with a casual employee.
+A Casual Employment Contract is a contract used to document your employment arrangement with a casual employee.

-It covers all of the important terms of employment, including start date, position and duties, hours of work and rate of pay.
+It covers all of the essential terms of employment, including start date, position and duties, hours of work, and pay rate.

 Who can use this template?

 What is a casual employee?

 A casual employee does not have any set hours or guarantee of ongoing work.

 A person is a casual employee if they accept a job offer from an employer knowing that there is no firm advance commitment to ongoing work with an agreed pattern of work.